 Being 'continuously employed' for a minimum period influences certain rights for working employees.
 But, the beginning and end dates of continuous employment determine your individual rights.

-Continuous employment usually means working without a break in continuity of employment.
+Continuity of service usually means working without a break in continuity of employment.
 But there can be periods of interruption.

 Your time out of service can include being on strike or having involvement in a lock-out at work.

 In fact, employment protect law even covers unfair dismissal as part of continuous service.
 But, the employee would need reinstating or get re-engaged back into service.

 Often, you can also treat employment as continuous even if you change employers.
 An example would be as a result of a business transfer or undertaking.

 This guide explains how the length of continuous employment affects employee rights.
 It has a significant effect on redundancy payments and some dismissal issues.
 As a rule, your rights revolve around work breaks that do not interrupt continuous service.

 The length of a worker's continuous service grants certain individual rights to those employees.
 Examples include:

 Several important factors determine an employee's continuous service date, or how long an employee has been in continuity of service:

 Note: Always calculate an employee's continuous employment start date from the first day of work.